Feb 20, 2014

-Posted by Seb in categories: cybercrime/malcode, drones, hacking, security
+Posted by Seb in categories: counterterrorism, cybercrime/malcode, defense, hacking, information science, military, security

 By Cheryl Pellerin — American Forces Press Service

 WASHINGTON, Feb.
 14, 2014 – During a winter weekend in Pittsburgh, more than 50 cadets and midshipmen from three service academies sat elbow to elbow at nine round tables in a packed room.
 They’d been training since November to compete in a pilot program of the Defense Advanced Research Projects Agency called the Service Academy Cyber Stakes.